 Public transit three blocks from the streetcar stop on St. Charles and Jefferson (green line), six blocks from the bus stop on Magazine and Jefferson (line 11).

 If you are interested in volunteering during the French Film Festival, please let us know by signing up here.

 In partnership with

-With special thanks to the Consulate General of Canada.
+With special thanks to the Consulate General of Canada and K Vintners.

 New Orleans Film Society’s Scene Stealer, Producer’s Circle, and Executive Producer’s Circle members get two complimentary French Film Festival patron passes.
 Moviegoer and Take Two members get $15 off of passes.